BeauJoh/thesis/source/12-chapter-4-aiwc.md

 Each category has also been segmented by colour: blue results represent *compute* metrics, green represent metrics that indicate *parallelism*, yellow represents *memory* metrics and purple bars represent *control* metrics.
 Median results are presented for each metric -- while there is no variation between invocations of AIWC, certain kernels are iterated multiple times and over differing domains/data sets.
 Each of the 4 sub-figures shows all kernels over the 4 different problem sizes.
-The x-axis shows different kernels but due to the unavailability of kernels on larger problem sizes the bottom half (4 metric) is unrelated to the top half.
+The x-axis shows different kernels but due to the unavailability of kernels on larger problem sizes the bottom half (4 metric) is not aligned to the top half.

 The top-left quadrant displays each of the four chosen metrics on the tiny problem size.
-The linear average branch entropy (purple) between tiny kernels the `bfs_kernel2` has the largest, and thus least predictable branching behaviour, which we expect for sorting algorithms where the behaviour around swapping values depends on the ordering of the data.
+The linear average branch entropy (purple) between tiny kernels the `bfs_kernel2` has the largest value, and thus least predictable branching behaviour, which we expect for sorting algorithms where the behaviour around swapping values depends on the ordering of the data.
 Some kernels display irregular branching while a majority of the tiny kernels are predictable.
 The diversity in opcodes ranges from 7-15 unique instructions on the tiny problem sized kernels, with the `srad` kernels using the most unique opcodes and some initialization kernels using the least.
-Barriers per instruction (shown in green) on the tiny problem size shows that most of the kernels in EOD have few barriers, `srad` has a small barrier relative to the total number of instructions executed.
+Barriers per instruction (shown in green) on the tiny problem size shows that most of the kernels in EOD have no internal barriers, except for `lud_diagonal`, `cl_fdwt53Kernel`, and the `nw` (`needle_opencl_shared_*`) kernels.
 18% of instructions in the `lud_diagonal` kernel will hit a barrier -- and is slightly less balanced given the unequal distribution of work for different starting locations of the decomposition.
-The `nw` and `crc` kernels frequently block, with many barriers comprising 40% of the instructions encountered, this dependency between other work-items indicate these benchmarks are less able to benefit from Single-Instruction Multiple-Thread (SIMT) parallelism.
+The `nw` kernels frequently block, with many barriers comprising 40% of the instructions encountered, this dependency between other work-items indicate these benchmarks are less able to benefit from Single-Instruction Multiple-Thread (SIMT) parallelism.
 The top-right quadrant displays the four chosen metrics on the small problem size, while the bottom-left quadrant present the same metrics on the medium problem size and the bottom-right quadrant shows the large sized EOD problems.

-Notice the change in scale for global memory address entropy.
-Almost all benchmarks show this metric increases with problem size, whereas the other metrics do not.
+Almost all benchmarks show the global memory address entropy metric increase with problem size, whereas the other metrics do not.
 Notably, memory entropy is low for \texttt{lud\_diagonal}, reflecting memory access with constant strides of diagonal matrix elements, and \texttt{cl\_fdt53Kernel}, again reflecting regular strides generated by downsampling in the discrete wavelet transform.
 We do not present all problem sizes for the kernels corresponding to \texttt{gem}, \texttt{nqueens}, \texttt{hmm} and \texttt{swat} benchmarks, since these only operate on a fixed problem size -- as discussed in Chapter 3.
 <!--